tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated.
-This field will be removed in a future release.
-List of ports to expose from the Step&rsquo;s container.
-Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
+<p>List of ports to expose from the Step&rsquo;s container.
+Exposing a port here gives
+the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default &ldquo;0.0.0.0&rdquo; address inside a container will be accessible from the network.
 Cannot be updated.</p>
+<p>Deprecated: This field will be removed in a future release.</p>
 </td>
 </tr>
 <tr>